 The St Mellitus National Safeguarding Officer is Ali Hogger Gadsby who on behalf of the Dean, has operational responsibility and is the primary contact for concerns.
 She can be contacted regarding any safeguarding concerns or for further information.

 The Prevent duty was introduced as part of the UK Government’s Counter Terrorism and Security Act 2015.
 The Act created a statutory duty that specifies public authorities to ‘have due regard to the need to prevent people being drawn into terrorism’.
 Prevent is one of four strands of the government’s counter-terrorism strategy, and aims to stop people becoming terrorists or supporting terrorism.

 Universities, including Alternative Providers, became subject to the Prevent duty on 18th September 2015 and required to assess how they meet their statutory responsibilities.
 As a Higher Education Alternative Provider, St Mellitus College has located its Prevent Duty under its ongoing Safeguarding responsibilities in a risk-aware approach to have due regard to our Prevent responsibilities.

 Current students of the college can locate the college’s Safeguarding and Prevent Policy within our Moodle site.
-If you have any questions or concerns, please contact the designated Safeguarding and Prevent Officers listed above.
+If you have any questions or concerns, please contact the National Safeguarding Officer via the contacts listed above.

 We use essential cookies to make our site work.
 We'd also like to set 3rd party cookies to help us understand how the site is used and make improvements accordingly.
 These will be set only if you click accept.